1000-976-Great Vocals

 Writer/Composer: Gary Wright (1976)

 An underrated rock classic!
 Wright sings with a truly remarkable unique delivery as well writes and produces.
-He’s not only a Dream Weaver, he’s also an accomplished musician.
+He’s not only a Dream Weaver, he’s also an accomplished musician, very much alive in this recording.

 980. CHAIN OF FOOLS (1967)